-“B-list” wedding guests.
-Well, these are your long-distance relatives and friends who you see once in a blue moon.
-Perhaps they live abroad and couldn’t make it anyway.
+“B-list” wedding guests include your long-distance relatives and friends.
+Those people who you see once in a blue moon.
+Does your cousin live abroad?
+Do you think he or she can make it?

 “C-list” wedding guests could be your boss, work colleagues, and the man or woman who cleans your house.
 You want to make a good impression or thank them for supporting you too.